How to harness Search Intent to improve rankings and increase conversions

 Short of time?

-As we mentioned, optimising your website for Search Intent is something anyone can do.
+As we mentioned, optimizing your website for Search Intent is something anyone can do.

 You don’t have to be an SEO geek to make significant improvements.